Butler Review: Conclusions of the Review

 The review was published on 14 July 2004.
 Its main conclusion was that key intelligence used to justify the war with Iraq has been shown to be unreliable.
 It claims that the Secret Intelligence Service did not check its sources well enough and sometimes relied on third hand reports.
 It says that there was an over-reliance on Iraqi dissident sources.
 It also comments that warnings from the Joint Intelligence Committee on the limitations of the intelligence were not made clear.
 Overall it said that "more weight was placed on the intelligence than it could bear", and that judgements had stretched available intelligence "to the outer limits".

 It says that information from another country's intelligence service on Iraqi production of chemical and biological weapons was "seriously flawed", without naming the country.
 It says that there was no recent intelligence to demonstrate that Iraq was a greater threat than other countries, and that the lack of any success in the UNMOVIC finding WMDs should have prompted a re-think.
 It states that Tony Blair's policy towards Iraq shifted because of the attacks of 11 September 2001, not because of Iraq's weapons programme, and that the government's language left the impression that there was "fuller and firmer intelligence" than was the case.

-The report indicated that there was enough intelligence to make a "well-founded" judgment that Saddam Hussein was seeking, perhaps as late as 2002, to obtain uranium illegally from Niger and the Democratic Republic of Congo (6.4 para.
-499).
-In particular, referring to a 1999 visit of Iraqi officials to Niger, the report states (6.4 para.
-503): "The British government had intelligence from several different sources indicating that this visit was for the purpose of acquiring uranium.
+The report indicated that there was enough intelligence to make a "well-founded" judgment that Saddam Hussein was seeking, perhaps as late as 2002, to obtain uranium illegally from Niger and the Democratic Republic of Congo.
+In particular, referring to a 1999 visit of Iraqi officials to Niger, the report states: "The British government had intelligence from several different sources indicating that this visit was for the purpose of acquiring uranium.
 Since uranium constitutes almost three-quarters of Niger's exports, the intelligence was credible."

-Stauber and Rampton, however, noted that "the Butler Report offers no details -- not even an approximate date when this may have happened, thus giving no way to assess its credibility.
+Stauber and Rampton, however, noted that "the Butler Report offers no details—not even an approximate date when this may have happened, thus giving no way to assess its credibility.
 The British have also declined to share any information about this intelligence, even with the International Atomic Energy Agency, which was responsible for prewar monitoring of Iraq's nuclear capability.
 In any case, the Congo's uranium mine was flooded and sealed several decades ago, which means that Iraq would not have been able to obtain uranium there even if it tried."